mathworks/jenkins-matlab-plugin/CONFIGDOC.md

 ## Set Up Multi-Configuration Project
 The plugin supports [multi-configuration (matrix) projects](https://plugins.jenkins.io/matrix-project/).
 Multi-configuration projects are useful when builds include similar steps.
 For example:
-* The same test suite runs across different platforms (such as Windows, Linux, and macOS).
+* The same test suite runs on different platforms (such as Windows, Linux, and macOS).
 * The same test suite runs against different versions of MATLAB.

 To configure the plugin for a multi-configuration project, specify the MATLAB versions to use as well as the required build steps.
 You can add axes in the **Configuration Matrix** section to specify the duplicating build steps.